rolling-scopes-school/tasks/react/modules/tasks/forms.md

 **Acceptance Criteria:**

 - Redux Toolkit or Zustand is set up and configured.
 [5 points]
+- Form data from Uncontrolled form is stored in the state management library.
+[3 points]
-- Form data from both forms is stored in the state management library.
-[5 points]
+- Form data from React Hook Form is stored in the state management library.
+[3 points]
 - All submissions are displayed on the main page.
-[5 points]
+[4 points]

 ### Feature 3: Basic Form Fields (**15 points**)